cs01/python-packaging-tools/backend/README.md

 # Backend

-Add .env file with secret key:
+You will need your own GitHub api key to access the GitHub's api via [Octokit](https://github.com/octokit).

+Save the API key to the .env file:

 ```
 > cat .env
 API_KEY=abcd1234
 ```

-This key is used to access github's [Octokit](https://github.com/octokit).

 ## Getting Started